neatc0der/actyon/README.md

 * Interface segregation principle
 * Dependency inversion principle

 In this code the bottom two are quite shallow and not really applicable, but let's not get stuck with this.
 Another key feature of the functional interface is the simplicity.
 Define an action, use the decorators on whatever functions you have and just execute it.
-It even got a nice console output when you add `hook=DisplayHook()` to the `Actyon`'s constructor.
-Try it out!
+It even got a nice console output when you add `hook=actyon.DisplayHook()` to the `Actyon`'s constructor.
+Try it out, but caution: parallel actyon execution will break the rendering.